hakobhn/-kubernetes-mentoring-program/2-k8s-overview/materials/README.md

 Enter Services.

 A Service in Kubernetes is a REST object, similar to a Pod.
-Like all of the REST objects, you can POST a Service definition to the API server to create a new instance.
+Like all the REST objects, you can POST a Service definition to the API server to create a new instance.
 The name of a Service object must be a valid RFC 1035 label name.

 For example, suppose you have a set of Pods where each listens on TCP port 9376 and contains a label app.kubernetes.io/name=MyApp:
 ![](images/service-example.png)